tomquisel/tomquisel.github.io/_posts/2022-06-16-navigating-disagreements.md

 ---
 layout: post
-title: "Navigating Disagreements"
+title: "Navigating Disagreements as a Leader"
 img: chris-sabor-qlaot0VrqTM-unsplash.jpg
 excerpt: What I wish I knew about disagreements as a new engineering leader
 ---

-# Navigating Disagreements as a Leader

 <img src="../images/chris-sabor-qlaot0VrqTM-unsplash.jpg" width="400" /><br/>Don't be these birds.